 Tuesday, September 26: 7:00pm, Council Chambers & Zoom - Town Council Meeting - staff presentation

 San Anselmo’s Creek Park is Undergoing a Transformation

 When Marin County initiated the San Anselmo Flood Risk Reduction Project (SAFRR) in 2010, its purpose was to mitigate barriers that cause San Anselmo Creek to overflow its banks and flood our downtown.
 The project’s main focus is the demolition of the structures that block the flow of the creek during heavy rains.

 Removing buildings on San Anselmo Avenue has opened up a previously hidden Town jewel, Creek Park.
 SAFRR became an opportunity to piggyback on the County’s construction and Reimagine what Creek Park can be for San Anselmo.

-In 2019, the Town conducted a design competition to Reimagine Creek Park.
-We attracted renowned landscape architecture practices who produced stunning design concepts.
-The Town Council selected RHAA’s concept, deeming it a transformative vision for this gem in the heart of our downtown.
+- In June 2019, the Town Council selected RHAA’s concept, deeming it a transformative vision for this gem in the heart of our downtown.

 The Pandemic and the Plaza

 While the pandemic slowed the process, it gave the Town the opportunity to work with the County to create the temporary Creek Plaza on the foundation (Building Bridge #2) of the former buildings.
 The public space was a resounding success and has provided a proof of concept for more gathering space in Creek Park and for the Reimagination plans after the County has completed their work in the Creek.